Universal Proof Theory, TACL 2022 Lecture Notes: Existence of Sequent Calculi

 Thus, we arrive at the question of which logics have a terminating calculus, and in particular at the problem of how to establish, for logics that do not have such calculi, the fact that they do not.
 The latter results, stating that a certain logic does not have a terminating calculus, we call {\it negative results}.

 In the literature on the proof theory of modal logics, there are several sequent calculi (defined in Subsection~\ref{sec:intmodal}) that are indeed terminating with respect to the order $\sml_d$ on sequents defined in Subsection~\ref{sec:complmeas}: $\Gth$, $\GthK$, and $\GthKD$.
 Thus, for the corresponding logics \CPC, \K, and \KD, the question has been answered positively in the literature.
 For definitions of these logics, see Table \ref{tableAxiom}.
 On the other hand, $\GthSf$ and $\GthGL$ are not terminating, at least not with the order $\sml_d$, because these calculi are not well-ordered in this order.
 In fact, we do not know whether there exist terminating calculi for these logics; the method that we are going to develop does not apply to them (yet).
+For more on proof theory of modal logic, see \cite{negri11}.